In brief

 The NYDFS supervises and regulates the activities of more than 3,000 financial institutions with assets totaling more than $9.7 trillion as of Dec.
 31, 2023.
 The Department regulated more than 1,900 insurance companies with assets of more than $6.4 trillion and more than 1,300 banking and other financial institutions with assets totaling more than $3.3 trillion.
 The financial services sector is an important part of the nation’s critical infrastructure and a target for cyber-attacks.

-To protect businesses and consumers alike, NYDFS became the first state to enact detailed cybersecurity regulations in 2017.
+To protect businesses and consumers alike, NYDFS was the first state regulator to enact detailed cybersecurity regulations in 2017.
 NYDFS’ cybersecurity regulations impose proscriptive technical and administrative standards and controls to secure sensitive data.
 This approach requires businesses to holistically integrate cybersecurity into business planning, decision-making, and ongoing risk management.

 NYDFS regularly updates its cybersecurity regulations as threats evolve.
 Last November 2023, NYDFS amended its cybersecurity regulations to mandate cyber governance.
 Effective November 1, 2023, NYDFS revised its cybersecurity requirements again: